KEHANG/SCAN/README.md

 Pytorch reproduction of the paper:
 [SCAN: Learning Hierarchical Compositional Visual Concepts, Higgins et al., ICLR 2018]

+This implementation is based on the [implementation][Github Repo] of beta-VAE.
+The beta-VAE

 ### Dependencies
 ```
 python 3.6.4